KondiU/Heartbeataria/README.md

 ## Heartbeataria is a mod that aims to bring unique content from both old & new Chinese Regional versions of Terraria back to global version of the game.

 **This includes:**
-- **Star Merchant** - a fan favourite cut NPC from old Chinese Terraria, re-imagined as completely new vendor
+- **Star Merchant** - a fan-favourite cut NPC from old Chinese Terraria, re-imagined as completely new vendor
 - Chinese-exclusive **Terraria x KFC** items
 - **7 cut vanity sets** from old Chinese Regional version of the game, re-imagined as completely new **Mythical Vanity Sets**
 - **8 new pets**